dishantj4/Bowling/README.md

--Calculate game score having two frames where first frame is strike and in second frame few pins are knocked down -Calculate game score for ten frames which does not include any strike or spare -Calculate game score for ten frames which include  strike and spare as well
+-Calculate game score having two frames where first frame is strike and in second frame few pins are knocked down -Calculate game score for ten frames which does not include any strike or spare -Calculate game score for ten frames which include  strike and spare as well -Calculate game score for ten frames which include spare on tenth frame

 ````